 I would liken Dayes offence to menopause, he has hot flashes but then they subside and he just looks old and broken.
 Stuckey needs to go, wether its dnp's or a trade...he is doing no good on the floor and it doesnt matter who he is out there with.

+"Tiny Tot" makes up for having to read this thread about that horrid, embarrassing game.
+The roster of guys who should be kicked to the curb is too long to list.
 I did start thinking about Stuckey a bit while watching guys a half step above d league taking the Pistons apart.
 You're a guy who at least for a while was an up and comer, but you're coming off the bench behind a rookie and a rookie and a half, and losing minutes to perhaps the most inconsistent backup guard in the league, one who doesn't even come up to here at Disneyland.
 Your coach doesn't like you and what might be your only contract is being frittered away.
 It's mega tough to walk away from the only job you're ever had, but Stuck needs to go down the hall and tell Joe to pull the trigger and send him somewhere else, anywhere else.
 Status quo is not going to work and getting out is the only chance he has of salvaging some kind of career.

 Separate names with a comma.